rog555/abnosql/README.md

 Use `moto` package and `abnosql.mocks.mock_dynamodbx`

-mock_dynamodbx is used for query_sql and only needed if/until moto provides better partiql support
+mock_dynamodbx is used for query_sql and only needed if/until moto provides full partiql support

 Example: